ScottHull/Field-Camp-Tools/README.md

 By: Scott D. Hull, Field Camp 2016

 Boot up "apparentdipcalculator.py' in the command terminal with Python 3.
 Please make sure that all inputs, incluidng in .csv inputs, are in degrees.
+Please do not include dip direction in any inputs.

 Enter either 'input' to manually enter in true dip and the angle between strike and the cross section line one at a time, or enter 'csv' to input a .csv file with multiple pairs of values.
 If inputting a .csv file, make sure that true dip is in the first column and the angle between the strike and the cross section line is in the second line.
 If using the .csv input, the program will not only output apparant dip to the screen but will write a file named "apparent_dip_outputs.txt' which will include true dip in the first column, the angle between the strike and the cross-section line in the second column, and the apparent dip in the third column.